Step 4: The hearing Disciplinary procedure

 • getting a medical opinion on whether the employee is fit to attend the hearing (with the employee's permission)

-If the employer reaches a decision, they should tell the employee in writing and tell them of their right of appeal.
+They should consider all the evidence and tell the employee of their decision in writing.
+They should also tell them of their right of appeal.

 Last reviewed